-Medical office assistants and unit clerks are integral members of the health care team and support professionals in both a hospital unit and medical office environment.
-The medical office assistant and unit clerk main duties include accessing, and transmitting health information in a secure environment while supporting and communicating with medical professionals.
-The Medical Office Assistant and Unit Clerk program is an innovative program providing the necessary skills and theoretical knowledge required by those wishing to combine the skills of a unit clerk and a medical office assistant.
-Successful graduates will be proficient in medical office procedures; organization; structure and chart management functions of a patient record; computer software; emerging client care software; basic billing duties; office procedures and health information law in a client-care setting.
+The Medical Office Assistant and Unit Clerk program is innovative in providing the necessary hands-on and theoretical expertise required by those wishing to combine the skills of a unit clerk and a medical office assistant.
+Successful graduates will be proficient in medical office procedures, organization, structure and chart management functions of a patient record, computer software, emerging client care software, basic billing duties, office procedures, and health information law in a client-care setting.

 Courses in this program are conducted on SAIT campus and online.
 A four-week, unpaid practicum at a health care facility or medical office setting in or outside Calgary is required for successful completion of this program.

-As some of the content is delivered in an online environment, students will be required to have a personal computer with Internet access.
+As some of the content is delivered in an online environment, students require a personal computer with Internet access.

-Graduates are employed as medical office assistants and unit clerks in health care facilities, physician offices, regional health, chiropractic and rehabilitation centres.
+Graduates are employed as medical office assistants, secretaries, and unit or admitting clerks in health care facilities, physician offices, regional health, chiropractic and rehabilitation centres.

 - Students with higher secondary or post-secondary marks usually experience greater success in SAIT programs.